PhilipOyelegbin/backend/number-guessing/README.md

-# Expense Tracker CLI Application
+# Number Guessing CLI Game

 ## Overview
-A simple expense tracker application to manage your finances.
-The application should allow users to add, update, filter, delete, and view their expenses.
-The application should also provide a summary of the expenses.
+A simple number guessing game where the computer randomly selects a number and the user has to guess it.
+The user will be given a limited number of chances to guess the number.
+If the user guesses the number correctly, the game will end, and the user will win.
+Otherwise, the game will continue until the user runs out of chances.

 ## Features
 - **Add expenses**: Store expenses to the database.